-Hey everyone, Nate from Growers House here and today we are going over two products because one is an industry standard the Boveda humidity control packs and the Integra Boost humidity control packs.
 People are wondering “which one should I use?
 What are the benefits, what are the drawbacks?
 How are they different?”
-So we decided we’d pull the Boveda humidity pack and Integra humidity pack and do some of our own testing and let you know the results of our humidity pack review.
+So we decided we’d grab the Boveda humidity pack and Integra humidity pack and do some of our own testing to let you know the results of our humidity pack review.

 Boveda & Integra Humidity Packs Overview

-So here is the Boveda 62% pack--it's a little packet has liquid in it.
-And here is the Integra Boost 62% pack.
-You’ll notice it’s a little larger this is about a 60 gram this is about 67 gram.
-And you'll notice when you feel the Integra Boost humidity pack it's like a gel, where the Boveda humidity pack is a liquid.
 The Integra Boost pack comes with a little indicator card, which is unique and new.
 The Integra indicator card is a red dot right now, and what you do is you put this in with the Integra Boost pack and you're able to see if the humidity is staying consistent with what you want even if you don't have the humidistat.
-The Integra red dot turns blue when it's time to change the pack out, and the packs done and unable to keep the relative humidity where you want it.
+The Integra red dot turns blue when it's time to change the pack out.
+For the Boveda pack, it turns from liquid to solid when it's run its course.

 Boveda vs. Integra Comparison Test Results

-But now they’re both there, you’ll see that this one is 61% and the other is 62%.
-They're staying within one percent of each other.
-I mean sometimes I walk up and this one’s at 61% this one's at 62% or 63% but it's all hovering for the last 3 or 4 days between 63% and 61%, so I would say that both of these are very accurate at keeping the relative humidity at their designed percentages.
+After 3-4 days, both packs were hovering within 1% of 62% relative humidity.
+I would say that both of these are very accurate at keeping the relative humidity at their designed percentages.
 And just as an FYI, I put 300 grams of plant material in each and weighed it out just to make sure that everything is on an even playground as far as comparing them against each other.

 Differences Between Boveda vs. Integra Packs

 Some customers have asked about the differences between these two humidity control packs.
-I took a look at it, you know I've used Boveda packs in the past I just started using the Integra packs so it's still pretty new as it's a new product on the market.
+I've used Boveda packs in the past.
+I just started using the Integra packs, so it's still pretty new as it's a new product on the market.
 I really like the Boveda packs.
-I've always thought it was a great product.
-What Integra claims is they said they know that their unit takes a little bit longer to get to the relative humidity but they say that their Integra packs lasts slightly longer than the Boveda packs.
+I've always thought they were a great product.
+What Integra claims is that their unit takes a little bit longer to get to the relative humidity, but they say that their Integra packs lasts slightly longer than the Boveda packs.
 Now I want to test that and see if it's true but that is going to take them a long time.

-Now other than that I think one benefit Integra Boost said they have over the Boveda is that some people don't like the taste or smell that the plants or plant material have after using the Boveda packs for a long time.
-They said it kind of take the smell away from the plant unless you break it up again after that.
-So I started using the Integra, I kind of understand what people are saying when they say this, but I don't think it is that big of a noticeable difference.
+Other than that, I think one benefit Integra Boost said they have over the Boveda is that some people don't like the taste or smell that the plants or plant material have after using the Boveda packs for a long time.
+They said it takes the smell away from the plant.
+I started using the Integra, I kind of understand what people are saying when they say this, but I don't think it is that big of a noticeable difference.
 I think some people may be a little more attuned to this.
-But I couldn't notice that much of a difference.

-With the Integra packs, I've only been using it for about 3 weeks.
+With the Integra packs, I've only been using them for about 3 weeks.
 I didn't notice any difference in smell of the plant material.
-So that May be a benefit for the Integra Boost humidity packs.
-These two packs cost pretty similar to each other although the Integra packs are coming in at a lower price right now.
+So that could be a benefit for the Integra Boost humidity packs.
+These two packs cost pretty similar to each other, although the Integra packs are coming in at a lower price at the moment.
 It's about 20% cheaper to go with the Integra packs over the Boveda packs.
 So they are relatively close in price but I guess if you are buying these in bulk, commercial or large quantities you could see quite a bit of difference in the Integra packs over the Boveda packs.

 These are two cool products.
 I'm really glad these came out they make life so much easier.
 So if you are looking to buy either the Boveda packs or the Integra packs in the 62% or the 55% relative humidity packs.
 You can get them at Growershouse.com we have bulk discounts, you know all the good stuff, price beat guarantee.
-Other than that if there are any information or questions you have please call growershouse.com or email us at email@example.com.
+If there are any information or questions you have please call growershouse.com or email us at email@example.com.
 Happy Growing.